jesusgeographica/pruebaSDK/README.md

 ## License

-TempoSDK is available under the MIT license.
+Tempo_ios_sdk is available under the MIT license.
 See the LICENSE file for more info.